 In Scotland log cabin accommodation places you in the midst of quiet beaches, lush rolling hills, dramatic mountains, raging rivers, tranquil lochs, sweeping glens and aged natural woodland.
 All have their part to play in defining the country to visitors.
-Within these environments, a log cabin blends itself seamlessly and provides the perfect opportunity to get away from it all.
+Within these environments, a self catering log cabin blends itself seamlessly and provides the perfect opportunity to get away from it all.

 While the wonderful natural beauty of the Scottish countryside offers endless opportunities for simply taking in the views, the great outdoors also provides for a seemingly unending array of outdoor pursuits and activities.

 Walking, hiking, climbing, horse riding and cycling are all popular ways to experience the country first hand and for those who prefer their sports in wonderful natural environments there is fishing and the country’s most famous national pastime, golf.
 Scotland is the home of golf and there are world class courses found throughout.

 Activity holidays are popular and there are many outdoor adventure centres and lodges.
 White water rafting, kayaking, sailing, and every other kind of water sports are freely available, often within the same location.

 There are also opportunities for more modern outdoor pursuits such as mountain biking, off road driving and paintball.
 The visual appeal of the country persists throughout the changing seasons and while the summers are more suited to certain outdoor adventures, the winters belong to winter sports such as skiing and snowboarding.